kienle371999/vrf-simulator/README.md

 Power Function is True
 Combination Function is True
 Binomial Distribution Function is True
 Bit Length Function is True
+Verify Function in Role Selection Formula is False
 ```

 ## Customize the number of exsiting nodes in Tezos